benmvp/benmvp.com/talks.md

 > Software engineers that can hit the ground running when they join an organization are in high demand, but the supply of these professional hires is low, especially of seniors.
 Historically, junior devs came out of college CS programs, but now developer bootcamps are a new source of quality talent flooding the market.
 >
-> But how do you interview these junior developers when they don’t have any prior professional experience?
+> But how do you interview these junior developers when they don't have any prior professional experience?
 And once hired, how do you mentor them in order to set them up for success?
 What are some ideas for helping them grow in their career.
 Is it even all worth it?
 >
 > Through missteps and wins, Eventbrite has interviewed, hired and grown the careers of many bootcamp grads.
 Come and learn some processes we used to successfully bring on junior devs.
 Or as a junior dev yourself, the types of organizations you should look out for.

-### Let’s web dev like it’s 1999!
+### Let's web dev like it's 1999!

 > When we “view source” our modern web applications, the code looks nothing like what we originally wrote.
-At a minimum, it’s gone through linting, transpilation, obfuscation, minification, and bundling.
+At a minimum, it's gone through linting, transpilation, obfuscation, minification, and bundling.
 And in order to build our beautifully designed apps with sophisticated interactions, we leverage the latest features in HTML, CSS and JavaScript available in our modern evergreen browsers.
 >
 > However, when web development was in its infancy two decades ago, things were drastically different.
 Sites had hit counters, used frames for navigation, and were updated manually via FTP.
 We used the blink tag and scrolling marquees!
-Let’s take a walk down memory lane (or have a history lesson) and have some laughs cringing at how sites looked, how they were built, and the rudimentary tooling we had to develop them.
+Let's take a walk down memory lane (or have a history lesson) and have some laughs cringing at how sites looked, how they were built, and the rudimentary tooling we had to develop them.

+### "Minimally-painful" UI testing in React

+> Let's be honest, no one* enjoys writing unit tests... especially for UI code.
+JavaScript frameworks traditionally have been heavily tied to the DOM.
+The only way we could test our components was to run unit tests within headless browsers, or resort to much slower end-to-end tests.
+However, React's architecture separates the component hierarchy from the DOM, making it much easier to quickly test the user interactions of our components without needing a browser at all.
+>
+> When Eventbrite's Frontend Platform team introduced React to our stack in 2016, we also developed best practices for testing React applications.
+In this talk, we'll learn some dos and don'ts Eventbrite uses for writing unit tests for React components, including those gnarly complicated cases.
+Testing probably still won't be glamorous... but with these lessons it shouldn't be painful either!

 ### Native Flexbox